marcusnogueira/aqui-web/scripts/README.md

 ### For Existing Databases

-⚠️ **CAUTION**: Review the `database-setup.sql` script carefully before running on existing databases.
+⚠️ **CAUTION**: Review the `V2_database_setup.sql` script carefully before running on existing databases.
 The script uses `CREATE TABLE IF NOT EXISTS` to avoid conflicts, but you should verify compatibility with your existing schema.

 ## 🔐 Security Requirements